aristocratious/docusaurus-mvp/docs/services/personal-purpose-alignment.md

 ### Understanding Your Unique Design

-**Values clarification**: Identifying the principles that actually guide your decisions, not just what you think should matter
-**Gifts recognition**: Understanding your natural talents, learned skills, and unique perspectives **Energy patterns**: Recognizing what activities give you energy vs. what drains you **Meaning-making style**: How you create significance and find direction in your life
+**Values clarification**: Identifying the principles that actually guide your decisions **Gifts recognition**: Understanding your natural talents, learned skills, and unique perspectives **Energy patterns**: Recognizing what activities give you energy vs. what drains you **Meaning-making style**: How you create significance and find direction in your life